kite03/AutoRoyale/README.md

 <h3 align="center">Join out Discord Server! https://discord.com/invite/AYjvBSNrrn/ (We share configs here)</h3>

 ## ⚙ Setup

+NOTE: For windows 11 you'll have to recompile the bot.

 1.)
-First download the latest version from https://github.com/kite03/AutoRoyale/releases
+First download the latest version from https://github.com/kite03/AutoRoyale/releases also install an [android emulator](https://bluestacks.com/) and get clash royale on it.

 2.)
 Run colorfinder.exe